zain-mustafa/Maven-Course/README.md

 - Default: Builds and deploys the project.
 Steps: Validate -> Compile -> Test -> Package -> Verify -> Install -> Deploy
 - Site: Creates a website for your project.

+### Maven Archtypes
+- go to: maven.apache.org/archetypes/
+- IntelliJ has a lot of archtypes when creating a project that can be utilized as well.